nhost/nhost/packages/functions-helpers/README.md

 ## Function wrapper

-The `nhostFunction` wrapper will enhance a function with the following:
+The `nhostFunction` wrapper enhances a function with the following:

 - Type the request/response handler
 - Automatically decode the user claims, if the access token has been sent as a bearer token in the `Authorization` request header.